-For experienced operators, particularly those that use drones for work, there’s a continual wait for the government to publish their latest updates.
+For experienced operators, particularly those that use drones for work.
+There’s a continual wait for the government to publish their latest updates.

 New, additional legislation introduced in March 2019 has tighten the law, especially in respect of flying drones near airports.
 This includes registering devices that are over a certain weight and size.

 The growing popularity of drones is all well and good but it doesn’t come without challenges.
-The mysterious drones that managed to close Gatwick and Heathrow airports last year only serves to remind us that legislation relating to these devices is still in development and more is yet to come.
+The mysterious drones that managed to close Gatwick and Heathrow airports last year only serves to remind us that legislation relating.
+To these devices is still in development and more is yet to come.

-If you are using drones in your businesses, the March 2019 changes may create problems, especially if you have to work within the exclusion area surrounding airports.
-And, if you aren’t sure where your nearest airfield is, you may unwittingly start flying a drone and open yourself up to prosecution.
+If you are using drones in your businesses, the March 2019 changes may create problems.
+Especially if you have to work within the exclusion area surrounding airports.
+And, if you aren’t sure where your nearest airfield is.
+You may unwittingly start flying a drone and open yourself up to prosecution.

-What Are The Law Changes?
+What Are The UK Drone Laws Changes?

 Any pilot of a drone will now have to make sure they stay outside a 5km perimeter surrounding an airport, an increase from the previous 1km.
 This includes a 5km by 1 km extension covering the ends and beginnings of runways to protect planes taking off and landing.

-From the 30th November 2019, if you operate a drone that has a weight between 250g and 25Kg, you will need to undertake an online safety test and register with the Civil Aviation Authority before you are allowed to operate it.
+From the 30th November 2019, if you operate a drone that has a weight between 250g and 25Kg.
+You will need to undertake an online safety test and register with the Civil Aviation Authority before you are allowed to operate it.
 If you fail to do this after the start date, you could be liable to a fine of up to £1,000 if you are caught.

 The police will have their powers extended from November 2019.
 This comes mostly in light of drone interference associated with airports but is also related to the potential for criminal activity such as flying drugs and other contraband into prisons.

-If a drone is thought to have been used in an offence, the police can obtain a warrant to search your property for evidence.
-They can also now give on the spot fines if you have committed a minor offence such keeping the drone in Visual Line of Sight (VLOS) or refusing to land a drone when asked to do so.
+If a drone is thought to have been used in an offence.
+The police can obtain a warrant to search your property for evidence.
+They can also now give on the spot fines.
+If you have committed a minor offence such keeping the drone in Visual Line of Sight (VLOS) or refusing to land a drone when asked to do so.

 Registration and taking the online safety test may give rise to some issues.
 Neither of these are up and running yet though the CAA says everything will be available by the end of October 2019.
 How effective this will be remains to be seen.